MV Esperanza

 MV Esperanza was a ship operated by Greenpeace.
 Previous to being a Greenpeace ship it was a fire-fighting vessel owned by the Soviet Navy, built in 1984.
 It was recommissioned in 2000 and relaunched in 2002 after being named Esperanza ('hope' in Spanish) by visitors to the Greenpeace website.
 It had undergone a major refit by Greenpeace to make it more environmentally friendly.
 A new helicopter deck and boat cranes were also added.
 The ship was powered by two Sulzer V12 marine diesel engines.

 The ship had a heavy ice class, giving it the ability to work in polar regions.
 It had a top speed of 16 kn and an overall length of 72.3 m.
 This made it the fastest and largest of the Greenpeace fleet.

 Original painted in blue livery, during December 2014 it called at Palumbo Malta Superyachts for repairs and a new livery, acquiring a green hull like other Greenpeace vessels.

 Esperanza has been involved in many world wide campaigns, protecting environment and wildlife.
 She was decommissioned and sold for scrap in 2022.

-Video equipment aboard
+Equipment aboard

 Greenpeace added live webcams to the Esperanza in 2006.
 The webcams are positioned on the bow of the ship, the mast and the bridge, they send a new image every minute to their Defending Our Oceans website and provide an archive of action.

 In April 2006, the Esperanza was equipped with state-of-the-art underwater monitoring equipment, including a remotely operated vehicle (ROV) which can shoot video down to a depth of 300 m, and a drop camera capable of reaching depths of 1,000 m.

+In early 2006, Esperanza was equipped with a double-hulled floating vessel, called the "Yellow Thing" and used by Greenpeace to sample marine debris.
+Its primary mission was to trawl for plastic samples in areas such as the Mediterranean Sea and the North Pacific Gyre.
+It is not self-powered, rather it is towed via a ship-attached boom.
+It is also considered to be relatively stable as a marine vehicle.